DataSpoof/Machine-learning-series/README.md

 # Machine learning series

-This repository contains practical codes and blogs about machine learning.
+This repo contains code for Machine learning series shared on our blog dataspoof.info.